-As discussed in Sec.~\ref{sec:bayesian}, one must check that the exclusion of statistical re-weighting in the applied scheme and the hard cut-off limit considered does not significantly affect the conclusions of this study.
-In order to do that, we recalculate the posterior correlation matrix for variation of all nuclear empirical parameters and NS observables, after application of the $\chi$EFT and NS observations filters as in Fig.~\ref{fig:corrfigall}, but including the statistical re-weighting.
+As discussed in Sec.~\ref{sec:bayesian}, one must check whether the inclusion of statistical weighting in the applied scheme with the hard cut-off limit considered significantly affects the conclusions of this study.
+In order to do that, we recalculate the posterior correlation matrix for variation of all nuclear empirical parameters and NS observables, after application of the $\chi$EFT and NS observations filters as in Fig.~\ref{fig:corrfigall}, by including a proper calculation of the likelihood of the data for the given model.
 The results are shown in Fig.~\ref{fig:corrfigall_weight}.

 On comparison with Fig.~\ref{fig:corrfigall}, the following conclusions can be drawn: \begin{itemize} \item The correlation between $E_{sym}$ and $L_{sym}$ remains unaltered (0.71). \item The correlations of $m^*/m$ with observables $R_{1.4 M_{\odot}}$ and $\Lambda_{1.4 M_{\odot}}$ increase to 0.71 and 0.77 respectively, and with $R_{2 M_{\odot}}$ and $\Lambda_{2 M_{\odot}}$ remain strong (0.83 and 0.88 respectively). \item The correlation between $n_0$ and $m^*/m$ has decreased to 0.17. \item A strong correlation now appears between $n_0$ and $E_{sym}$ (0.74) while that with $L_{sym}$ increases to 0.43. \end{itemize}